Podcast - Latest Episode

 913. The Police / Reggatta de Blanc.
 1979.
 4/5

-It has been widely noted that with all of the material that Sting had produced for the first album, there was not as much forthcoming when it came to this album.
-What with the full on touring there were not as many ideas coming through.
-As such, both he and Stewart Copeland delved into their pasts to come up with ideas, and along with Andy Summers produced the one album of the band's career which has so much diversity in writing partners.
-As such it is a mixed bag.
+It has been widely noted in interviews and articles that with all of the material that Sting had produced for the first album, there was not as much forthcoming when it came to this album.
+What with the full on touring that the band was doing, even while preparing for this new album, there were not as many ideas coming through.
+As such, both he and Stewart Copeland delved into their pasts to come up with ideas, and along with Andy Summers produced the one album of the band's career which has a great diversity in writing partners.
+It was not to remain that way going forward, and in many ways, it contributes to this album being a mixed bag.

 Friday, March 04, 2016